Datttta/My_Notes/Things-to-remember.md

     - .zip: zip -r <zip-name>.zip <folder-to-zip>

 - Nvim navigation:
-    - Show images in vimwiki: <leader>ti

-    - Paste images in vimwiki: <leader>pi
+    - Select:

         - Select everything betwwen space: *viW*

         - Select everything between "",'',()...: vi<object-surrouding the text>

+    - Delete:

         - Delete everything inside "", '', (), etc: *ci<object surrounding the text>*

         - delete and Change mode to end of current word: ce

         - Delete everything after the cursor in the line: d$

         - Delete line and change mode: *cc*

         - Move cursor to the end of the line: *$*

 - Nvim: